gnif/LookingGlass/doc/install.rst

    has a pixel-size setting that is used to set the effective downscaling ratio, and a configurable interpolation algorithm.

--  AMD FidelityFX Super Resolution (FSR): A spatial upscaling filter that works on low resolution frames from the guest VM and intelligently upscales to a higher resolution.
+-  AMD FidelityFX Super Resolution (FSR): Spatial upscaling filter that works on low resolution frames from the guest VM and intelligently upscales to a higher resolution.
 The filter sharpness is tunable, and displays the equivalent AMD quality mode based on the resolution difference.